Sunday, 19 January 2025

 Apple is firm in its reassurance that the revised core count does not compromise the performance of the M2 iPad Air.
 The company maintains that the M2 iPad Air is 50 percent faster than its predecessor, the M1 iPad Air, and this claim remains unchanged despite the GPU adjustment.

 It’s uncommon for Apple to make such corrections publicly, raising questions about why the company changed the listed specifications without informing customers.
-This situation is reminiscent of a recent incident where Apple delayed acknowledging a bug that caused deleted photos to resurface.
+This situation is reminiscent of a recent incident where Apple delayed acknowledging a bug that caused deleted iPhone photos to resurface.

 Why the quiet change?